CogWorksBWSI/Microphone/README.md

 ```shell
 python configure_input.py
 ```
 and follow the selection prompt.
 This will save your microphone preference for future use.
+The resulting configuration file will be saved to `Microphone/microphone/config.ini`.
+You can edit [this file](https://github.com/CogWorksBWSI/Microphone/blob/master/microphone/config.py) to change the recording settings (e.g. the sampling rate) used to sampled audio from your microphone.

 # Testing Your Microphone
 Navigate to Microphone and run: